v-braun/VBPiledView/README.md

 # VBPiledView
+> simple but highly effective animation and interactivity!

 By [v-braun - www.dev-things.net](http://www.dev-things.net).

+## Preview
+![image](screen.gif)

 ## Description
-![image](screen.gif)

-Simple and beautiful stacked UIView to use as a replacement for an UITableView, UIImageView or as a menu.
+Very simple and beautiful stacked UIView to use as a replacement for an UITableView, UIImageView or as a menu.

 Inspired by [this](http://theultralinx.com/2015/10/inspirational-ui-design-15/) post from [ULTRALINX](http://theultralinx.com/):